commercetools/sunrise-spa/README.md

-# SUNRISE as single-page application
+# SUNRISE as a Single-Page Application

 ### Configuration